SKalt/SKalt.github.io/README.md

 Of note:
 - I'm using a `Dockerfile` as a thin wrapper around the [`jekyll/jekyll:latest` docker image](https://hub.docker.com/r/jekyll/jekyll/tags).
 The image pins the jekyll version and stabilizes my ruby and node environments.
 - all automation tasks are to be run on the CLI through `yarn run $script_name`, which is a call through `bash scripts/_docker.sh <...command>`.
-- I've used a custom collections directory, `/collections`, to gather my
+- I've used a custom collections directory, `/content`, to gather my writing.

 </details>